 Ed Miciano currently serves as lead pastor of Bridgepoint Community Church; a post he has held since 1992.
 He is also an education and church consultant.
 Ed has served as Assistant Professor of Theology at Patten University in Oakland and currently serves on the faculty of S.U.M.
 Bible College and Theological Seminary-Oakland, where he teaches in the areas of Systematic and Practical Theology.

 Ed is a graduate of the Asian Seminary of Christian Ministries (B.Th.), the Pentecostal Theological Seminary (M.Div.) and Fuller Theological Seminary (D.Min.).
-He is the author of two books – “The Ministry of Coaching” and “The Faith Factor”—and is preparing to publish “Fooling Ourselves with Fig Leaves,” a devotional commentary on the book of Galatians.
-Aside from his regular teaching responsibilities at the church and the university, Ed enjoys lecturing in churches and schools in North America and the Philippines.
+He is also in a post-doctoral continuing studies program at Gateway Seminary.
+Ed is the author of three books – “The Ministry of Coaching,” “The Faith Factor, ” and “Fooling Ourselves with Fig Leaves.”

-Ed is married to the former Ana Sanchez, a pastry chef who owns and operates her own café (The Depot Coffee in Fremont).
+Ed is married to Ana Sanchez Miciano, a former special-needs educator and now an executive chef.
 Together they have three beautiful children, Jonathan, Rebekah, and Jacob.

 The Micianos are residents of Fremont, CA.